osm-fr/osmose-backend/docker/README.md

 Tuning
 ======

-The database configuration can be tuned using the SQL in environment variable `POSTGRESQL_POSTCREATION`.
+The database configuration can be tuned using the SQL in the environment variable `POSTGRESQL_POSTCREATION`.
 It is executed at startup by the postgres user.